unpraditable/couch-potato/README.md

    Use **React Window** (or similar) to render list items so it only shows the component visible in screen to save performance.

 8. **Setup UI or JSX Unit Tests**
-   JSX unit test is not configured properly yet, we can configure it at the future, or use other tools like cypress or playwright
+   JSX unit test is not configured properly yet, we can configure it at the future, or use other tools like Cypress or Playwright.

+9. **Refactoring Units That Are Needed To Be Refactoreds**
+   My assessment for this, Login and Register need to be refactored, as Login with LoginForm component and Register with RegisterForm component.